jec/jeclib-scala/README.md

 This DNS resolver is an Akka Actor that does DNS resolution of most common resource record types (A, AAAA, CNAME, MX, NS, SOA) and caches the results.

+# URI

+This is a simple wrapper around java.net.URI that provides a couple unapply() methods for pattern matching.

 # License

 This library is licensed under the three-clause BSD license (see LICENSE.txt).